-Shareholders may appoint proxies and notify the Company of their appointment in writing or, if expressly stated in the notice of call, by electronic means. in any form of remote communication.
-In the latter case of electronic communication, the Company shall establish a system for the electronic notification of proxy appointments, with such formal requirements as may be necessary and sufficient to guarantee identification of the shareholder and the proxy or proxies appointed, as well as the security of the electronic communications, including clear, precise information on this option in the notice of call.
+Shareholders may appoint proxies and notify the Company of their appointment in writing or in any form of remote communication.
+In the case of electronic communication, the Company shall establish a system for the electronic notification of proxy appointments, with such formal requirements as may be necessary and sufficient to guarantee identification of the shareholder and the proxy or proxies appointed, as well as the security of the electronic communications, including clear, precise information on this option in the notice of call.
 The provisions of this paragraph will also be applicable for the revocation of proxies.